Dirichlet eigenfunctions with nonzero mean value: Proof of the Theorem

 Integrating over $x$ and then exploiting the symmetry of the heat kernel leads to

 The inner integral has a probabilistic interpretation: $ \int_{\Omega} p_t(y,x) dx$ is the likelihood that a Brownian motion started in $y$ and running for $t$ units of time does not exit $\Omega$.
 At this point, we can invoke basic probability theory.
-Note first that, by assumption, $\partial \Omega$ is $C^1$ and $\varepsilon>0$ is sufficiently small.
+Note first that, by assumption, $\partial \Omega$ is smooth and $\varepsilon>0$ is sufficiently small.
 This means that the Brownian particle is started very close to the boundary already, at most distance $\varepsilon$, but it also means that, from the point of view of the Brownian particle, the boundary is actually pretty simple: it locally looks like a hyperplane.
 Instead of following the particle, we can instead simply track its distance to the hyperplane: the projection of a $d-$dimensional Brownian motion onto a one-dimensional line is again a Brownian motion.
 This has turned the problem into a one-dimensional problem.
-Luckily, this problem is classical. \begin{lemma}[Reflection principle; e.g.~\cite{katz}] Let $\varepsilon > 0$ and let $T_{\varepsilon}$ be the hitting time for Brownian motion started at $B(0) = 0$, $T_{\varepsilon} = \inf\left\{ t > 0: B(t) = \varepsilon\right\}.$ Then
+Luckily, this problem is classical, and is recalled in the next lemma. \end{proof} \begin{lemma}[Reflection principle; e.g.~\cite{katz}] Let $\varepsilon > 0$ and let $T_{\varepsilon}$ be the hitting time for one-dimensional Brownian motion started at $B(0) = 0$, $T_{\varepsilon} = \inf\left\{ t > 0: B(t) = \varepsilon\right\}.$ Then

 where $\Phi$ is the c.d.f. of $\mathcal{N}(0,1)$, i.e.